Register

 Ensure staging doesn't create inaccuracies

-SRA's rules prohibit false or misleading representations.
+Commission Bylaw 726 prohibits false, inaccurate, or misleading representations.
 Virtual staging that alters property dimensions, removes defects, or misrepresents features violates these rules.
 Limit staging to adding furniture and décor only—nothing that changes how the property actually appears.

 Tip: Before publishing, compare your staged image to the original and ask: 'Does this still accurately represent the property's size, condition, and features?'